Kalyan: Government

 KDMC is a municipal corporation in Thane district of Maharashtra State, India.
 The municipal corporation was formed in 1983 to administer the twin townships of Kalyan and Dombivli.
 The municipal corporation has a population 15,18,762 citizens as per the 2011 census.

-Due to its highly educated population it is often called the second cultural capital of Maharashtra after Pune.
-Kalyan was once famous as a port in ancient times.
-Records of its existence as a premier port in the region have been found in ancient Greek manuscripts.
+Due to its highly educated population, it is often called the second cultural capital of Maharashtra after Pune.

 The corporation is governed by Bombay Provincial Municipal Corporation Act 1949.
 The following authorities are given charge to implement the provisions of the act: